Visiting Bodhi Surf + Yoga

-Bodhi Sessions surf and yoga camps include: the main 5 surf lessons, 5 yoga classes, 6 nights of accommodation at the lodge and one night of accommodation in San Jose, 3 dinners and 5 breakfasts, a waterfall visit, a massage, local transportation to camp activities, snacks during surf sessions, Bodhi t-shirt, guided walking tour of the community of Bahia Ballena, and National Park entrance fees for the days there are surf lessons.
+Bodhi Sessions surf and yoga camps include: the main 5 surf lessons, 5 yoga classes, 6 nights of accommodation at the lodge and one night of accommodation in San Jose, 3 dinners and 5 breakfasts, a waterfall visit, local transportation to camp activities, snacks during surf sessions, guided walking tour of the community of Bahia Ballena, and National Park entrance fees for the days there are surf lessons.
 Check here for details about what the Bodhi Family vacations include.

 The food at the Bodhi lodge aims to check all of these boxes: filling, nutritious, healthy, locally-sourced, home-made, fresh, and delicious.
 Bodhi Surf + Yoga owners are also avid foodies and strive to serve food that exceed guests’ expectations.
 Up to now, Bodhi has been able to cater to each guests’ dietary restrictions.

 Our Bodhi Sessions and Bodhi Family packages are both seven nights.
 You are welcome to do multiple vacations back-to-back.